zhengyicoding/bunnyfriends/README.md

 ### Use case: virtual data creation

 Prompt: Please write script for make a json file consisting of 1000 records with below variables: name, story title, bunny name (chose from 52 bunny names in the attached Json file), story content.

+### Use case: code refactoring

+Prompt: Please help me to move the InnerHTML into a templates folder for bunny cards and forum posts (create new story form and edit form) templates.
+What functions should I add and how to modify existing client.js functions to use the templates?

 ## Approved project idea: